tropicoo/yt-dlp-bot/README.md

    placeholders
-6. Write your Telegram user or group ID to the `allowed_users` -> `id` by replacing dummy value and change `forward_group_id` value if you want to forward the video to some group when upload is enabled
+6. Write your Telegram user or group ID to the `allowed_users` -> `id` by replacing dummy value and change `forward_group_id` value if you want to forward the video to some group/channel when upload is enabled.
+Bot should be added to the group/channel to be able to send messages.
 7. Change download media type for the user/group: `AUDIO`, `VIDEO` or `AUDIO_VIDEO` in `app_bot/config.yml`'s variable `download_media_type`.
 Default `VIDEO`
 8. If you want your downloaded audio/video to be uploaded back to the Telegram,